 On April 2, 1989, southern-rock legend Dickey Betts brought his new band to Vancouver for a show at the 86 Street Music Hall.
 One of the coolest things about that gig was that it was the Vancouver debut of 28-year-old guitarist Warren Haynes, who would go on to huge acclaim as the driving force behind American blues-rock/jam band Gov’t Mule, as well as become an integral part of the reunited Allman Brothers Band.

-Betts was touring behind his first and only Dickey Betts Band album, Pattern Disruptive, which included “Duane’s Tune”, an instrumental tribute to his former coguitarist in the Allman Brothers Band, Duane Allman.
+Betts was touring behind his first Dickey Betts Band album, Pattern Disruptive, which included “Duane’s Tune”, an instrumental tribute to his former coguitarist in the Allman Brothers Band, Duane Allman.
 When I interviewed Betts in advance of the show, I asked him what he thought Allman might be doing if he were still around today.

 “He’d probably be pulling his hair out at some of the music that’s around,” replied Betts with a chuckle.
 “But most likely he’d be producing albums—he was always very strong in the studio.
 And hopefully he’d be playing with me once in a while.”

 Needless to say, I journeyed out to the old Expo ’86 nightspot to see Betts in ’89, and judging by my review, was pretty impressed.
 The “wicked slide guitarist” I mentioned must have been Haynes.

 Charlie Daniels once recorded a song called “The South’s Gonna Do It Again”, and he could be right.
 Judging by the way things went last Sunday at 86 Street, the sound of the south is alive and well and living in people like guitarist Dickey Betts.